Stary54264/Spotify-Data/README.md

 The repo is structured as:

 -   `data/raw_data` contains the raw data as obtained from Spotify.
--   `data/analysis_data` contains the cleaned dataset that was constructed in csv file.
+-   `data/analysis_data` contains the cleaned dataset that was constructed in a `.csv` file.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document and the reference bibliography file, as well as the PDF.
--   `scripts` contains the R scripts used to download and clean data.
+-   `scripts` contains the R scripts used to download and clean the data.

 ## Variables